 What is the Purpose of the Resume in the Recruiting Process?

-Schools require all job applicants to submit a resume to determine which candidate are qualified for the position and those that lack the necessary qualifications.
-Your goal is to compose a top quality resume if you want to secure a job interview with a prospective school district.
+Schools require all job applicants to submit a resume to determine which candidates are qualified for the position and those that lack the necessary qualifications.
+Your goal is to compose a top-quality resume if you want to secure a job interview with a prospective school district.

 Dropping a resume off various school districts or attending job fairs are two useful methods of searching for openings.